-CM318 Essentials of Songwriting (3)-Artists will receive classroom instruction, participate in directed study with staff and work in collaboration with other students to develop their use of form, melody, harmony, rhythm and lyric.
+CM400 Essentials of Songwriting (3)-Artists will receive classroom instruction, participate in directed study with faculty and work in collaboration with other students to develop their use of form, melody, harmony, rhythm and lyric.
+Emphasis placed on the song as the vehicle for the artist's creative exploration and public communication.